csae1152/FractalSlowDownTransformation/README.md

 It has been demonstrated that higher order recurrent neu- ral networks exhibit an underlying fractal attractor as an artifact of their dynamics.
-These fractal attractors oer a very ecent mechanism to encode visual memories in a neu- ral substrate, since even a simple 9 weight network can encode a very large set of different images.
+These fractal attractors offer a very effcent mechanism to encode visual memories in a neu- ral substrate, since even a simple 9 weight network can encode a very large set of different images.
 The main problem in this memory model, which so far has